Ayurvedic Nutrition

 Fruits

-• Mangoes, pomegranates, and figs — considered especially nourishing
+• Mangoes, pomegranates, figs. Considered especially nourishing

-• Berries and grapes — naturally sweet and rich in antioxidants
+• Berries and grapes.
+Naturally sweet and rich in antioxidants

 Grains and Legumes

-• Basmati rice — light and easy to digest
+• Basmati rice.
+Light and easy to digest

-• Wheat and oats — when freshly prepared
+• Wheat and oats.
+When freshly prepared

-• Mung dal — the most sattvic of all legumes according to Ayurveda
+• Mung dal.
+The most sattvic of all legumes according to Ayurveda

-• Quinoa and amaranth — nutritious and balancing
+• Quinoa and amaranth.
+Nutritious and balancing

 Dairy and Fats